shasankp000/minecraft-downloader-core/README.md

 It is an automated downloader for minecraft.
 Currently only works for vanilla mc and release versions.
 Snapshots, fabric and forge compatibility will follow soon.

 # How to use it?
+First download the package from the packages section.
+Open terminal/cmd in the download directory, where the file is present

-First open cmd/terminal in the directory of the files and type npm install, and wait for the process to finish.
+Type npm install minecraft-downloader-core-1.0.0.tgz, and wait for the process to finish.

 Run node question.js which will ask you to enter the version number(for example 1.19) and type, which will be either "release" or "snapshot" (cave sensitive).
 Works only for release now.